silicon-heaven/pyshv/docs/broker.rst

   connections.
 The option names are only informative and used for identification purpose (feel free to name them as ever you want).

+:connect.:
+  These are sections that define connection to some other SHV broker.
+They all have to start with ``connect.`` where rest of the section is connection identifier that is used only in logs but must be unique per connection.
+The following options needs to be specified in this section:

+  :url: Where to connect including the login information.
+  :user: User that connected client gets assigned to.
+This is used of this
+    broker (not the remote one).

 :users.:
   These are sections that define different users.
 They all have to start with ``users.`` where the rest of the section name is the user's name.
 The allowed